jiang719/road-network-predictability/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5866593.svg)](https://doi.org/10.5281/zenodo.5866593)

-A graph neural network computing the intra-city and inter-city spatial homogeneity of urban road networks (URNs)
+A graph neural network approach that calculates the intra-city and inter-city spatial homogeneity of urban road networks (URNs)

 ## Introduction

-* The spatial homogeneity of URNs measures the similarity of intersection connection styles between the subnetwork and the entire network.
+* The spatial homogeneity of URNs measures the similarity of intersection connection patterns between the subnetwork and the entire network.
-It captures the multi-hop node neighborhood relationships, and has promising applications in urban science, network science, and urban computing.
+It captures the multi-hop node neighborhood relationships, and holds potential for applications in urban science, network science, and urban computing.
-* This GitHub repository discusses a user-friendly approach to compute the network homogeneity of URNs worldwide.
+* This GitHub repository presents a user-friendly method for quantifying the network homogeneity of URNs on a global scale.
-* URN classification, URN network irregularity (NI) calculation, socioeconomic factor relation analysis, inter-city homogeneity analysis are also attached.
+* Additionally, URN classification, URN network irregularity (NI) computation, analysis of socioeconomic factors, and inter-city homogeneity analysis are also incorporated.

 ## Publication